Pupil Premium Spending

 We know that there are students who find school difficult; students who struggle to engage and learn, and the reasons for this are multi-faceted.
 We recognise that our effect, as teachers, is far greater for those students who are disenfranchised from learning, than it is for those who are privileged.
 Our work in classrooms to include and engage students who are disenfranchised, is less about identified groups and intervention and more about ensuring that our planning, pedagogy, delivery and routines are continually adjusted and reformed to include those students who are on the periphery of learning in our classrooms.

 Through the values of justice and humanity, we work to ensure all children’s right to a good quality education.
-For those students who find school difficult, or fall behind on learning, a combination of our highly regarded pastoral care and support; our mental health provision and high quality, adaptive teaching, are the ways in which we improve engagement, inclusion and outcomes, and so the future life chances for our students.
+For those students who find school challenging, or have barriers to learning, a combination of our highly regarded pastoral care and support; our mental health provision and high quality, adaptive teaching, are the ways in which we improve engagement, inclusion and outcomes and so, the future life chances for our students.

 Fundamental to the educational offer at Turton is our curriculum, which is academic in nature and hosts a broad range of subjects.
 We know that there is a direct link between curriculum quality and equality/social justice.
 Our curriculum provides a balance of subjects within the broader domains of science, humanities and arts.
 It is carefully designed to capture the essence of all disciplines, with a coherence that begins with students learning important knowledge (the best that has been thought and said in each discipline).
 The curriculum has relevance in our locality and in current times: this relevance is made explicit through the dialectical aspects of learning.
 It is also through dialectical teaching in subject areas that students engage in current affairs and personal development (CAPD).
 These aspects of curriculum rely on the knowledge of the past to help students make sense of the world today, this enables them to develop good character through a deeper awareness of themselves and others, and leads to personal empowerment and the capacity to go on to lead a good life.